logo

 containerDisplayObjectContainer to mount the graphic

-For example, insert a purple circle at a fixed position:
+For example, inserting a purple circle at a fixed position:

 this.upsert(